acgetchell/CDT-plusplus/.github/ISSUE_TEMPLATE/feature_request.md

 ## Problem

 Describe the problem this request would solve.
-CDT++ is approaching its final archival release; new development may belong in the supported [causal-triangulations](https://github.com/acgetchell/causal-triangulations) successor.
+CDT++ remains a maintained C++ reference implementation, while broad new development may belong in the supported [causal-triangulations](https://github.com/acgetchell/causal-triangulations) successor.
+Explain why this repository is the right ownership boundary.

 ## Proposed solution